 Legal Framework and Processing

-• The New Jersey Supreme Court approved the mass tort designation, enabling coordinated pretrial management while preserving victims’ individual claim.
+- The New Jersey Supreme Court approved the mass tort designation, enabling coordinated pretrial management of civil lawsuits—distinct from criminal proceedings—which are aimed at seeking accountability and compensation for survivors.

 Accountability and Reform